 Don’t become a victim.
 It took me years to realize that I was an empath, and then longer to collect these various techniques of protection, and I am pleased to share them with you now.
 They work whether or not you are an empath.

 - Overwhelmed?
-Take some Rescue Remedy.
+Take Bach’s Rescue Remedy.
+A drop will do you.
 Rescue Remedy is a powerful, non-toxic homeopathic remedy on the market for 60 years to ease emotional, physical and spiritual pain.
-I keep it at my desk and in my bedroom.
+I keep it at my desk, in my purse, and in my bedroom.
 You can find it in any health food store.

 - Stay out of crowds.
 The more people swirling around you, the more emotions are available for you to pick up.
 When you must go into masses of people, eat protein beforehand to ground you, stay to the side of the group, and have your own transportation so you can leave when you need to, not at another’s whim.